in2code-de/powermail/Documentation/Readme.md

   (funnel, browser, language, country, etc...)

-- For Developers: Powermail is a very flexible extension, which also could be extended by your code or extension (hooks, eventdispatchers, own Finishers, own DataProcessors, own Spam-Prevention-Methods, own Validators, TypoScript cObjects and userFuncs, debugoutput, etc...).
+- For Developers: Powermail is a very flexible extension, which also could be extended by your code or extension (hooks, events, own Finishers, own DataProcessors, own Spam-Prevention-Methods, own Validators, TypoScript cObjects and userFuncs, debugoutput, etc...).